-The national Shepherd’s Center movement began in Kansas City in 1972 to provide both enrichment and services for older adults.
+The National Shepherd’s Center movement began in Kansas City in 1972 to provide both enrichment and services for older adults.

-Approximately 4 months later Pat Henderson arranged a community meeting at the Holy Cross Parish House.
-From this meeting a core group was formed including: the original three women, Diane Cook, Karen Knittel, Cindy Farris, and Diane Limbaugh.
-Within two months The Shepherd’s Center of Kernersville’s Articles of Incorporation had been filed and within the first year these individuals formed a Board of Directors and established structure for the organization.
+Approximately 4 months later, Pat Henderson arranged a community meeting at the Holy Cross Parish House.
+From this meeting, a core group was formed including the original three women, Diane Cook, Karen Knittel, Cindy Farris, and Diane Limbaugh.
+Within two months The Shepherd’s Center of Kernersville’s Articles of Incorporation had been filed and within the first year, these individuals formed a Board of Directors and established structure for the organization.

 The first part-time paid staff was Sally Reade, who was paid through the Title V of the Older Americans Act funding.
 In November 1986, Heather Camp was hired as the part-time Executive Director.
 There were no services or volunteers other than the volunteer founding Board.
-“I had an orange file cabinet, a red phone, a desk, and was open for business,” shared Heather.
+“I had an orange file cabinet, a red telephone, a desk, and was open for business,” shared Heather.
 The first office was in the Fellowship Hall of Kernersville Moravian Church.

-At the November 1986 Board Meeting it was decided that the first Shepherd’s Center ministry would be Transportation.
+At the November 1986 Board Meeting, it was decided that the first Shepherd’s Center ministry would be Transportation.
 Martha Casstevens suggested about two dozen individuals who might volunteer to drive.
-Heather made calls throughout the weekend; and by Monday fourteen wonderful individuals had agreed to drive.
+Heather made calls throughout the weekend, and by Monday fourteen wonderful individuals had agreed to drive.
 Thus, the Transportation Ministry had begun.

-An article ran in the Kernersville News the following Tuesday, and immediately the first service recipient contacted the office for service.
-The word continued to spread, and within the first year The Center was making about 30 trips per month.
+An article ran in the Kernersville News the following Tuesday, and immediately, the first service recipient contacted the office for service.
+The word continued to spread, and within the first year, The Center was making about 30 trips per month.

-Sandy Best is the coordinator and founder of “Person-to-Person” Visitation.
+Sandy Best was the coordinator and founder of “Person-to-Person” Visitation.
 She realized that many individuals do not have family nearby and would benefit from a volunteer visitor at least once per week.
 The individual is matched with the same volunteer and an extended family relationship develops.